JD1-mx/powergas/README.md

 ### Prerequisites

 - Python 3.7 or higher
-- No external dependencies required (uses only Python standard library)
+- For command-line calculator: No external dependencies required (uses only Python standard library)
+- For web app: Install dependencies from requirements.txt

 ### Setup